Orange-Raisin Irish Soda Bread

 - In a large bowl combine the flour, sugar, baking powder, baking soda, salt, and orange zest.

-- Cut in the butter and combine it with the other ingredients by hand.
+- Cut in the butter and combine it with the other ingredients with a pastry blender.
+Then fold in the raisins.

 - Bake for approximately 30 minutes or until the top is golden brown and a toothpick inserted in the center comes out clean.